Policy Priorities

 Co-Introducers

-Summary LB1055 would appropriate $10M to create a professional learning system to provide sustained professional learning and training in high-quality instruction in reading for teachers and early childhood educators who teach students birth through fifth grade.
+Summary LB1055 appropriates $10M to create a professional learning system to provide sustained professional learning and training in high-quality instruction in reading for teachers and early childhood educators who teach students birth through fifth grade.
 It also appropriates $2M to support adult literacy programs and creates a Literacy Steering Committee.

 Committee Education